NolanN289/operating-systems/CPU scheduling/README.md

         For example:
             make fcfs (will create .o files for first come first served)

-Step 5: Call the scheduler with the following -
+Step 5: Call the scheduler with the following:
         ./fcfs schedule.txt

         Ensure to pass the text file so the terminal outputs the list of Processes